ClappFormOrg/ClappFormOrg.github.io/README.md

 {
   "type": "firstFromArray",
   "fields": {
-    "new": "old"
+    "newKey": "sourceArray"
   }
 }
 ```

 ## [**Group**](#pipeline)

 In order to create calculated values over multiple items the group stage exists.
 In this stage the group keys must be declared together with the calculated keys it must retain.
 All keys not set here will not be passed down.
+Furthermore, the Group stage does not sort its results, the Order stage can be used to sort the results.

 Name | Value
 ---|---
-by | List (Keys that together need to form a new unique item, Optional)
+by | List (Keys that together need to form a new unique item)
 fields | Object

 The field needs to get a name, type of calutation and the column on which to perform the calculation.